 - Machinery Importers

 - Machinery Fabricators

 - Agricultural Contractors

 Cathal Fenlon, Wexford

-I decided to do the Higher Certificate in Engineering in Agricultural Mechanisation (Level 6) course as I had a keen interest in Agriculture and most importantly Machinery.
+I decided to do this course as I had a keen interest in Agriculture and most importantly Machinery.
 There was a good balance between practical instruction and the theory side of the course.
 I gained a great base to start my career at Salesian Agricultural College Pallaskenry and gained confidence in operating and maintaining farm machinery.